Brexit and APD strong themes at AOA Annual Conference

 Responding to the Autumn Budget, Heathrow CEO, John Holland-Kaye, said: “We welcome the Government’s announcement that passengers from more countries will be able to use the eGates at Heathrow . eGates offer a world-class immigration process whilst keeping Britain’s border secure.
 The Government should make this happen before the end of March 2019 to demonstrate that Britain is open for business, as we leave the EU.”

-Airport development, Aviation technology, Biometrics, Border control, Brexit, Economy, New technologies, Noise abatement, Passenger experience & seamless travel, Revenues, Route development, Sustainable development, Terminal operations
+Aeronautical revenue, Airport development, Biometrics, Border control, Brexit, Economy, New technologies, Noise abatement, Passenger experience and seamless travel, Route development, Sustainable development, Terminal operations